Starting September 1, 2019, we began conducting weekly Sunday worship services for the residents.

 The mission of Heifer International is to work with communities to end world hunger and poverty and to care for the earth.
 Their philosophy is to “teach a man to fish” by providing animals to families instead of handouts.
 The animals provide both food and reliable income, as agricultural products such as milk, eggs and honey which can be traded or sold at the market.
-For the second year in a row High Desert purchased two cows under this program.
+Last year, due to the generosity of the congregation, we were able to purchase eleven heifers.

 Each fall we participate in this project of Samaritan’s Purse which delivers gift filled shoe boxes to boys and girls all over the world.